SummitKC/406ProjItt2/README.md

 - **Class Sign Up:** Members sign up for classes with the option to pay up front or pay later.

 ##
-Note: Email functionality will be disabled with the conclusion of the project
+Note: Email functionality no longer works with the conclusion of the project and the associated account has been deleted